-Syria has been going through a brutal civil war for four years now.
+Syria has been going through a brutal civil war for six years now.
 And it doesn’t show signs of ending anytime soon.

 In 2011, Syria caught the Arab Spring bug happening across the Mideast.
 Anti-government protests broke out.
 Syrian President Bashar al-Assad did NOT appreciate these and responded with a massive crackdown, torturing and killing those who disagreed with him.
 This prompted protesters to form groups, and to eventually arm themselves against him.
 Soon, this was a full-blown civil war, with at least a thousand rebel groups with different agendas.

 For a while, there were rumors of both sides using chemical weapons.
 Then, in August 2013, graphic images surfaced that appeared to show a massive chemical weapons attack on civilians in Syria.
 The US and friends freaked out, and blamed Assad.
 Assad blamed the rebels.
-For a hot second, it looked like the US was on the brink of military intervention in Syria.
+For a second, it looked like the US was on the brink of military intervention in Syria.
 Until the UN and Assad cut a deal, and he turned over all his chemical weapons to be destroyed.
 Talk of intervention cooled off, at least for a little while.

 Well, one of them is ISIS.
 But Assad’s been more focused on quashing other rebel groups, who’ve made it their explicit mission to take him down.
 A lot of the fighting has been concentrated in the key city of Aleppo, with government forces camped out in the city's west, and rebel groups camped out in the east.
 Meanwhile, ISIS has been indirectly helpful to Assad since it has been fighting off the other rebel groups.
 So Assad has mostly let ISIS do its thing, which has helped the group grab more land and become even more powerful.
 So powerful that in 2014, the US and friends intervened in Syria for the first time with airstrikes – but only with the goal of taking down ISIS, not Assad.

 This civil war has become a proxy war, with multiple countries propping up different groups.
 Here’s the breakdown…